How to Take Care of Your Vinyl Wrap?

-One of the most frequently asked questions that we get after a wrap installation is complete is how to take care of your wrap.
-In order to extend the life and appearance of your vinyl wrap we have put together a set of guidances for you to follow.
+One of the most frequently asked questions that we get after a wrap installation is complete is how to take care of your Vinyl Wrap.
+In order to extend the life and appearance of your vinyl wrap we have put together a set of Vinyl Wrap Care instructions for you to follow.

 You can pressure wash your car, but make sure to take precautions.
 Do not bring spray nozzle too close to the surface of the car.
 Avoid using high pressure on edges, where panels meet and on seams.
 We do not recommend using an automatic car wash that uses brushes.
 Brushes may scratch the wrap or catch the wrap’s edge and create a failure point.